Time to make people feel good?

 By the way, this is also a great way of alleviating the “what will I say next” worry that a lot of us have in chatting with strangers.
 Asking for a little more information helps you become more interested in what they are talking about – and also gives you time to think about what you’re going to say next.

 Note: Don’t pry.
 Respect their privacy.
 There is a big difference between wanting to know more and prying into their personal lives.
 How do you know when you’re delving too deeply?
 Usually because you get non-verbal signals that they are reluctant to go into things in any detail.

 Everybody has points you can compliment them on.
 Appearance, mood, personality, things they've done, and so on.
 Select something and tell them you like it.
 Many will brush off the compliment - in a sort of 'Aw, shucks...' way - because many of us aren't too good at accepting compliments or praise.

 But they'll still be secretly pleased.
 Most people are, if we're honest.
 And we usually treasure such sincere compliments.

 When you first begin using this approach it may slightly feel artificial or even manipulative.
 That’s because it’s unfamiliar – and because you are aware of what you’re doing.

 It’s a bit like folding your arms the ‘wrong’ way around.
 Try it – the first time it’s positively awkward.
 Do it this way for a day or two and it becomes ‘natural’.

 This way of engaging with people could easily become an enjoyable habit.
-Using these three tips can change your own mood because you can get sucked into the other person’s good mood, story or memory.
+Using these tips can change your own mood, too, because you can get sucked into the other person’s good mood, story or memory.

-And one that you can give to anyone and everyone at any time of the year J
+And one that you can give to anyone - even someone you don't know.